VideoCurio/nixos-configuration/README.md

 * Modular hardened systemd services configurations files. -WIP-
 * NixOS packages **auto-update** every night or at first boot of the day.
 * Curi*OS* updater.
 Check this GitHub repo for new system version.
+* Use of the latest stable Linux kernel by default.
 * A bunch of nerd fonts...

 Useful COSMIC shortcuts: